makerdao/developer.makerdao.com/keepers/index.md

 ### Arbitrage

-The [Arbitrage Keeper](https://github.com/makerdao/arbitrage-keeper) performs arbitrage on OasisDEX, `join`, `exit`, `boom` and `bust` actions.
+The [Arbitrage Keeper](https://github.com/makerdao/arbitrage-keeper) performs arbitrage on OasisDex, `join`, `exit`, `boom` and `bust` actions.
 It constantly scans for profitable arbitrage opportunities and executes them the moment they become available.

 ### Market Makers

-Market making keepers for OasisDEX, EtherDelta and RadarRelay.
+Market making keepers for OasisDex, EtherDelta and RadarRelay.

 [Market Makers](https://github.com/makerdao/market-maker-keeper) is a set of keepers that facilitate DAI/W-ETH and DAI/ETH market making on the following
 exchanges:

-* OasisDEX
+* OasisDex
 * EtherDelta
 * RadarRelay